 In some areas of the country, there are flexible staffing agencies which might be able to link you up with a suitable partner.
-Flexible Resources is the most well-established.
-Online, you’ll find several flexible staffing and job board sites that have potential for finding your job sharing partner.
-Take a look at Career Partners, 10 til 2 and Flexforce Professionals.
+Flexible Resources is well-established.
+Online, you’ll find several flexible staffing websites that have potential for finding your job sharing partner.

 4. Placement Offices: Those of nearby colleges and universities might be a good source for identifying leads as many students are past traditional college age, with families.

 5. Advertisements: Classified ads, either online (e.g., on Craigslist) or offline (e.g., your regional business newspaper) may yield last-resort results if other avenues aren’t fruitful.

 Time and persistence in pursuing these pathways should result in finding several prospective job-share partners.
 From among them, your next step is choose a compatible, cooperative co-worker who is a good communicator and who has similar or complementary job skills.

 The Fastest Way to Write a Job Sharing Proposal

 If you’re looking for a fast-track way to put together a professional, organized, convincing job sharing proposal, get the Job Sharing Proposal Package.